Monopotassium phosphate: Manufacturing

 Monopotassium phosphate is produced by the action of phosphoric acid on potassium carbonate.
+It can then be crystallized into boules, large crystals by dissolving the KDP in hot water and salt, creating a growth solution, placing a seed crystal in the solution and then cooling the solution, done in a holden-type crystallizer, in what is known as solution growth.

 Applications

 Fertilizer-grade MKP powder contains the equivalent of 52% P_{2}O_{5} and 34% K_{2}O, and is labeled NPK 0-52-34.
 MKP powder is often used as a nutrient source in the greenhouse trade and in hydroponics.

-As a crystal, MKP is noted for its non-linear optical properties.
-Used in optical modulators and for non-linear optics such as second-harmonic generation (SHG).

-Also to be noted is KD*P, potassium dideuterium phosphate, with slightly different properties.
-Highly deuterated KDP is used in nonlinear frequency conversion of laser light instead of protonated (regular) KDP due to the fact that the replacement of protons with deuterons in the crystal shifts the third overtone of the strong OH molecular stretch to longer wavelengths, moving it mostly out of the range of the fundamental line at approximately 1064 nm of neodymium-based lasers.
+Crystals of MKP are used in optical modulators and for non-linear optics such as second-harmonic generation (SHG).
+Potassium dideuterium phosphate (KDP), with slightly different properties, is also used in nonlinear frequency conversion of laser light.
+The replacement of protons with deuterons in the crystal shifts the third overtone of the strong OH molecular stretch to longer wavelengths, moving it mostly out of the range of the fundamental line at approximately 1064 nm of neodymium-based lasers.
 Regular KDP has absorbances at this wavelength of approximately 4.7–6.3% per cm of thickness while highly deuterated KDP has absorbances of typically less than 0.8% per cm.

-Monopotassium phosphate is used as an ingredient in sports drinks such as Gatorade and Powerade.
+Monopotassium phosphate is also used as an ingredient in sports drinks such as Gatorade and Powerade.

 In medicine, monopotassium phosphate is used for phosphate substitution in hypophosphatemia.